thiagobodruk/Coursera_Capstone/README.md

 Additional data may be used to perform specific analysis or dataset processing.

 ## Jupyter Notebook
-You can access the Jupyter Notebook here https://github.com/thiagobodruk/Coursera_Capstone/blob/master/covid-19.ipynb.
+You can access the Jupyter Notebook here https://github.com/thiagobodruk/Coursera_Capstone/blob/master/hospital-cities.ipynb

+## Report
+You can access the report here https://github.com/thiagobodruk/Coursera_Capstone/blob/master/hospital-report.pdf